annetteclopezdavila/Advanced_Machine_Learning/Projects/Project1.md

 ~~~
 INSERT PICTURE OF PLOT
 The plot seems to show at first glance a positive increasing linear trend.
 However, we also note that there are large clusters and a lot of noise, possibly making this a difficult dataset to model.

+## Prediction Modeling
+Prediction Modeling in Machine Learning Requires one to split the data into a training set and testing set.
+The parameters chosen are largely dependent on the problem at hand and the data set itself.s
+##Linear Regression Predictive Analysis